benshimonz/V1/README.md

 An aggregation tag serves as a placeholder for the result of an aggregation.
 Aggregation tags can be used:

+* as part of another aggregation tag's definition (see Q129,Q181)
 * as part of another aggregation tag's constraint (see Q125,Q127)
-* as part of another aggregation tag's definition (see Q129,Q181)
 * as part of a min/max aggregation (see Q91,Q132)
-* as a part of a split definition (see Q253)
+* as part of a split definition (see Q253)
+* as part of a split constraint (see Q254)

 ## L1 Aggregation